All Episodes

 The economy was just good enough to give Obama a second term.

-If you add higher unemployment and lower growth, however, you're likely looking at President Romney in 2013.
+If you had higher unemployment and lower growth, however, you're likely looking at President Romney in 2013.

-No, if you're just if the Republicans had nominated a conservative, not a pretend conservative.
+No, if you're just if the Republicans had nominated a conservative, not a pretend conservative, if they had nominated a conservative, we would have been looking at president conservative Republican in 2012.

 It wasn't the economy.